 Juan Pablo Dabove, SPAN

-Policy on Review of Non-Reappointment Recommendations for Instructor Rank Faculty
+Policy on Review of Non-Reappointment Recommendations for Teaching Professor Rank Faculty

-When any of our College dean offices receive notice of non-reappointment where there is reasonable cause to believe that the instructor may consider the action adverse, we will email the instructor, cc the responsible chair or director, and inform the instructor that the College has a review process to consider an appeal should the faculty member wish to formally make one.
+When any of our College dean offices receive notice of non-reappointment where there is reasonable cause to believe that the teaching professor may consider the action adverse, we will email the teaching professor, cc the responsible chair or director, and inform the teaching professor that the College has a review process to consider an appeal should the faculty member wish to formally make one.

 - Appeal regarding a non-reappointment recommendation shall be made in writing to the Dean of the College.